 In many cases, carbon offset projects produce social and environmental benefits beyond just GHG reductions.
 Depending on the project type, these “co-benefits” can include improvements to community employment opportunities; enhanced air or water quality; biodiversity and habitat conservation; improved energy access; and better access to community health and education services.
 Many offset credit buyers seek projects that yield a broad range of benefits.
 Carbon offsets can thus be part of a comprehensive strategy for corporate social responsibility, combining efforts to address climate change with contributions to other public goods.

 One challenge is that the types of projects that make for higher-quality carbon offsets tend to be those with the fewest co-benefits – and vice versa (see Sticking to lower-risk project types).

 Sample Offset Types and Information

-The table below presents select project types and provides a snapshot of the project’s size, geographic location and number of projects of that type (as of 2013).
+The table below presents select project types and provides a snapshot of the project’s size, geographic location, and the number of projects of that type (as of 2013).

-Note: that above example projects are offered to identify projects developed within the project type, but have not been reviewed by GHGMI/SEI and are not endorsed in any way.
+Note: the above example projects are offered to identify projects developed within the project type, but have not been reviewed by GHGMI/SEI and are not endorsed in any way.